Author: Francis Petit, Ed.D.

 After conducting historical research on the life and career of Vincent T. Lombardi, there was one evident trend that emerged.
 This can be seen with a lack of general balance within his life.
 The quote “Winning isn’t everything, it’s the only thing” is synonymous to the Coach Lombardi brand.
 Yet while this mantra has been interpreted in numerous ways over the past fifty years, Lombardi strongly believed it is one’s purpose in life, in whatever field, function or industry, to emerge at the top while following, most importantly, all of the rules.
 Lombardi believed that winning encompassed more than just victory as it was a philosophy and lifestyle that spoke volumes about attitude, integrity, desire and spirit (Novak, Joy of Sports, p 31).

 Yet did such a frame of reference lead to an imbalance that impacted other facets of Lombardi’s life?
-Lombardi once stated that “six days of week this traffic light is the one thing that invades my consciousness as I drive to work that consistently interrupts that single purpose of winning next Sunday’s game” (Lombardi and Heinz, 1963).
+Lombardi once stated that “six days a week, this traffic light is the one thing that invades my consciousness as I drive to work that consistently interrupts that single purpose of winning next Sunday’s game” (Lombardi and Heinz, 1963).
 Such an intense focus can have repercussions and in Lombardi’s case it is believed it had.
 For example, Lombardi’s wife Marie seemed to be affected.
 She once stated that “I wasn’t married to him a week…when I said to myself, Marie Planitz, you’ve made the greatest mistake of your life” (Maraniss, p.
 74).
 She has further stated that football dominated every aspect of their relationship and life together.

 Uncertain of her role in Lombardi’s football life and vocation, Marie turned to drinking.
 Harold Lombardi, Vince’s brother and Marie’s brother-in-law, once stated “A lot of Marie’s drinking came because she idolized Vin and he was off with his little own group.”
 (Maraniss, p.
 112).
 Her use of alcohol was further illustrated in the Broadway production of Lombardi which ran from 2010 to 2011 (Lombardi Broadway Play).
 In addition, Lombardi’s lack of balance and its impact on his spouse can be seen in other ways.
 Marie once stated: